1trackprojects1/autobump/README.md

 # autobump
-A simple auto bumper disboard via discord.
+A simple auto bumper for disboard using discord.